leonyork/xk6-output-timestream/README.md

 ### Where to start for development

 [output.go](output.go) contains the logic for converting from K6 metric samples to AWS Timestream records and then saving those records.

+There are targets for different development tasks in [the Makefile](Makefile).